jaymabazza/mywork/README.md

 ### Payupstat (2019)
-ℹ️ PayUpStat is a web app for doctors and nurses to securely record and manage their work hours, featuring real-time data entry, user authentication, and automated reporting.
+💛 PayUpStat is a web app for doctors and nurses to securely record and manage their work hours, featuring real-time data entry, user authentication, and automated reporting.

 🚀 **Tech:** React, Node.js, Express, MongoDB